harrisoncramer/harrisoncramer.me/src/markdown-pages/deploying-a-react-app-on-eks.md

 Some of the commands that we'll run from here on out will be one-liners, but they will generally only be commands that "get" the current state of our application.
 We're not going to create or modify resources outside of our configuration files.

-> I'd highly recommend setting up an <a class="dark__link" href="https://linuxize.com/post/how-to-create-bash-aliases/">alias</a> for the `kubectl` command, to make it quicker to write.
-For the rest of this post, I'll be using `k` as an alias.
+<p class="tip">I'd highly recommend setting up an <a class="dark__link" href="https://linuxize.com/post/how-to-create-bash-aliases/">alias</a> for the <code class="language-text">kubectl</code> command, to make it quicker to write.
+For the rest of this post, I'll be using <code class="language-text">k</code> as an alias.
 I'd also recommend enabling autocompletion for your shell.
-I'm using ZSH, and the instructions are <a class="dark__link" href="https://kubernetes.io/docs/tasks/tools/included/optional-kubectl-configs-zsh/">here</a>, but the process is similar for Bash and Powershell.
+I'm using ZSH, and the instructions are <a class="dark__link" href="https://kubernetes.io/docs/tasks/tools/included/optional-kubectl-configs-zsh/">here</a>, but the process is similar for Bash and Powershell</p>

 When we do apply our configuration files, `kubectl` will create the resources inside of the "context" in which it's operating.
 If the context is not your EKS cluster, then switch it:

 ```text
 $ k config use-context eksctl@TestCluster.us-east-1.eksctl.io
 ```

+Now when we send commands through `kubectl` we will send them to the correct cluster.

 ## Creating our first EKS Pod